ybieri/ctf-writeups/SwampCTF2019/dream_heap/README.md

   return __readfsqword(0x28u) ^ v4;
 }
 ```
-As you probably see now, if we edit HEAP_PTRS[18], we don't actually edit a heap chunk but the content of puts@got.
-So we simply overwrite puts@got to point to one_gadget.
-The next puts call will now give us shell.
+As you probably see, if we edit HEAP_PTRS[18], we don't actually edit a heap chunk but the content of `puts@got`.
+So we simply overwrite `puts@got` to point to `one_gadget`.
+The next `puts` call will now give us shell.

-Here the full exploit:
+Here is the full exploit:

 ```
 #!/usr/bin/env python2